elijahbright1/Incident-Analysis-LAB/README.md

 ### Skills Learned

-- properly read ICMP packets
+- properly read traffic logs
-- investigate port errors
+- investigate port errors and their functions
 - assess security risks on a network and reinforce network security

 ### Tools Used
-- TCPDUMP log
+- TCPDUMP

 ## Steps